flagiu/mdtraj/README.md

 The subfolders python/ and shell/ contain some utility scripts (to be used before/after the main program) for plotting or extra calculations.
 Default units are: Angstrom, picoseconds.

 The subfolder examples/ contains some example of application to real or toy systems:
-- LJ particles in different 3d cell shapes: cubic, orthorombic, triclinic.
+- (notype) LJ particles in different 3d cell shapes: cubic, orthorombic, triclinic.
-- Toy particles displaced along a 3d cubic lattice with small random gaussian noise.
+- (both) Toy particles displaced along a 3d cubic lattice with small random gaussian noise.
+- (mixture) Binary LJ mixture.
+- (mixture) Short sample of a Phase-Change Heterostructure.

 ## Future development

+- More input formats for multi-species.
-- Multi-species for more input formats.
+- More analysis tools for multi-species.
 - S(q) with non-cubic boxes?
 - Add example with antimony?
 - Add logarithmic timestep?